willthames/heroku-buildpack-ruby-octopress/README.md

-Heroku buildpack: Octopress (Jekyll + Ruby)
+Heroku buildpack: Octopress/Jekyll on Ruby
 ======================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Octopress, Ruby, Rack, and Rails apps.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Octopress, Jekyll, Ruby, Rack, and Rails apps.
 It uses [Bundler](http://gembundler.com) for dependency management.

 See [my blog post](http://jasongarber.com/blog/2012/01/10/deploying-octopress-to-heroku-with-a-custom-buildpack/) for information on how to configure Octopress for use with Heroku.

 Usage
 -----

-### Octopress
+### Octopress or Jekyll

-Example Usage:
+This buildpack should detect Jekyll sites and, if present, run the :generate rake task, which is specific to Octopress.

+Octopress example usage:

     $ ls
     CHANGELOG.markdown README.markdown    config.rb          public